 Friendship Botanic Gardens members can take advantage of spectacular fishing opportunities along the banks of Trail Creek.
 The only requirements are a Friendship Botanic Gardens Membership and a valid fishing license.
-Nearly 2,000 feet of Trail Creek winds through the Friendship Botanic Gardens grounds.
+Nearly 2,000 feet of Trail Creek twist and turn through Friendship Botanic Gardens.
 Trout and salmon can be found in abundance during their spawning seasons, along with many other types of aquatic life.
 Members have access year-round from dawn to dusk, giving you plenty of opportunity to find the perfect time to come out and cast a line in the water!

 Friendship Gardens is a proud member of the Trail Creek Watershed Partnership.
 We are continually looking for funding opportunities to keep our portion of the water clean and safe since Trail Creek is a vital part of our organization and grounds.
-We have more projects in the works for 2018 and beyond for the creek, so stay tuned for further updates.
-In the meantime, come check out our grounds and the beauty of Trail Creek flowing through the heart of Friendship Botanic Gardens!
+We have more projects in the works for 2019 and beyond for the creek, so stay tuned for further updates.
+In the meantime, come check out our grounds and the beauty of Trail Creek peacefully running through the woods!